pulkitkalra/rlc-analyser/README.md

 7. Click "Apply" -> "Run".

 #### 4.3 Start Maven build
 1. From the "Run" menu, hover over "Run As", then select "Maven Build".
+Errors may occur if Java JDK and JRE are not properly installed.

 ## Contributing to the Project